-The term “employee experience” has become increasingly popular in the last few years — so much so that we began an investigation into what it is and why it matters, which will publish in October.
+The term “employee experience” has become increasingly popular in the last few years — so much so that we began an investigation into what it is and why it matters.
 In the course of that research, we came across a wide range of perspectives on what it is, including from vendors like Medallia, Qualtrics, Service Now, and TI People.

 But now, the heavy HR technology hitters are here to weigh in on the subject.
 Today, SAP SuccessFactors announced that their technology category, which we have long known as Human Capital Management, will now be known as Human Experience Management.

 Along with this announcement comes a significant redesign of their user experience (UX) to offer a more integrated and holistic view of the information within the SAP SuccessFactors ecosystem in a more accessible format that intends to put individuals, teams, and organizations at the center of the experience.
 This new interface integrates into one location conversational AI, robotic process automation (RPA), machine learning, nudges, and predictions to try to get people higher quality information more efficiently.
 There is a lot we like in what the SuccessFactors team has done, and we applaud them for this holistic revamp of their product.

 That said, the grand gesture of renaming the category begs us to take a closer look and to ask: